 If you don’t have a lot of cash on hand for a down payment, there are several options through Alliant.
 First, consider either Freddie Mac’s Home Possible program or Fannie Mae’s HomeReady program.
 You need just a 3% to 5% down payment for either one.

-Another option is the Alliant Advantage mortgage program for first time home buyers.
+Another option is the Alliant Advantage mortgage program for first-time buyers.
 It requires a 0% down payment and doesn’t charge private mortgage insurance despite having less than 20% equity in the property.
 You can also pick and choose your loan term.

 If you’re looking for a mortgage in a higher amount, Alliant also offers jumbo loans as high as $2 million.
 Additionally, Alliant also provides mortgages for non-warrantable condos.

-The downside to starting your home loan search with Alliant is that they don’t offer any government-backed loans.
-That means no FHA, VA, and USDA loans; you’ll need to look elsewhere for those.
+The downside to starting your home loan search with Alliant Credit Union is that they don’t offer any government-backed loans.
+Unfortunately, that means no FHA, VA, and USDA loans; you’ll need to look elsewhere for those.

-These are paid as part of your closing costs and should be considered in conjunction with the best interest rate you can get from Alliant.
+These are paid as part of your closing costs and should be considered together with the best mortgage rate you can get from Alliant.
 Looking at the loan’s APR can help you compare it with other options to see which is the most cost-effective one for you.

 Here’s how it works.